Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     save(sampleData, file = "sampleData.RData")
     ```

-13. Highlight the new line you just pasted, right-click and select **Execute In Interactive**
+13. Highlight the new line you just pasted, right-click and select **Execute In Interactive**.

 14. Open File Explorer and navigate to the location of the **PricingModel** (C:\\VendingMachines\\Hands-on-lab\\starter-project\\PricingModel) project on disk.
 You should see the file `sampleData.RData` on disk.